noordeen123/ai-workflow-workshop/README.md

 2. **AI-Generated Tests** (25 min)
    - Use AI to generate unit tests for services/components
    - Create integration tests for API endpoints
-   - Write E2E tests for user workflows
+   - **NLP to Test Workflow:**
+     1. Define test scenarios in natural language
+     2. Use Playwright MCP to execute browser actions
+     3. Feed action context back to LLM to generate Cypress tests
-   - Use Cypress MCP for test automation
+   - Verify generated test coverage

 3. **Quality Validation** (10 min)
    - Run all tests and verify coverage